 The University of Manchester spinout, Apini, have developed a new series of small molecule compounds, specifically designed to inhibit the pro-inflammatory activity of eNAMPT

-Extracellular NAMPT (eNAMPT/PBEF/visfatin) have been implicated in the pathophysiology of a range of chronic inflammatory diseases, such as diabetes, cardiovascular disease, Alzheimer’s disease, and osteo and rheumatoid arthritis, where there is an emerging relationship between eNAMPT levels and disease state in both preclinical models and patients.
+Extracellular NAMPT (eNAMPT/PBEF/visfatin) has been implicated in the pathophysiology of a range of chronic inflammatory diseases, such as inflammatory bowel disease, diabetes, cardiovascular disease, and rheumatoid arthritis.

 eNAMPT modulator